okaanyildiz/react-tailwind-github-finder-app/README.md

 15) Go to the User.jsx
 16) Import RepoLIst.jsx
 17) Add getUserRepos and “repos” to the useContext hook.
-18) RepoList inside the User.jsx has the “repos” prop.
+18) Add RepoList inside the User.jsx with the “repos” prop.
 19) Got to the RepoList.jsx
 20) In RepoList() add the {repos} as the argument with destructuring.
 21) Import PropTypes.
 22) Under the RepoList(), define the propTypes of repos as a required array.
 23) Add the jsx below in the code inside the return statement.
 24) Now we can display the repositories of the user in an alphabetic order.
 25) Go to GithubContext.js
 26) To get the latest repos add a new const “params” inside the getUserRepos():
 ```